gwax/www-gwax/posts/2005/04/not-quite-so-deviated-anymore.rst

 in and out of attentiveness until what point as I started to feel a little more alert.
 Since I had arranged to have Max come pick me up, the nurse called him and he came by.
-With a short stop at the MIT Medical Pharmacy en route, I ended up back at my appartment.
+With a short stop at the MIT Medical Pharmacy en route, I ended up back at my apartment.
 I am still (four hours since regaining consciousness) feeling heavily drugged.
 The druggedness is making me rather spacey and I am finding that memories, perceptions, my imagination and complete fantasy are mixing together in